gabrielcollr/rna-seq-pipeline/README.md

 # Installation

-You just need to download the GN\_01 complete compressed folder and decompress it using the following command:
+All scripts are available in this GitHub repository.
+The complete folder, containing all scripts, is also available, and can be downloaded and decompressed using the following command:

 tar \-xzvf [GN01.tar.gz](http://GN01.tar.gz)

-Another way is fetching the scripts independently from this GitHub repository.

 In order to execute all the scripts successfully, we created a conda environment named gabner, containing all the necessary dependencies and programs.
 It is located in the CBGP (Centro de Biotecnología y Genómica de Plantas, UPM-INIA, Madrid, Spain) cluster.
 So, in order to activate this environment, you should type: